isaacchua/cgfix/README.md

 You may also specify a `loginRedirectPage`.
 This refers to the **URL name** of the page to redirect the user to after they log in.
 It could be a members' page for instance.
 Delete it or leave it as `null` if you want to redirect the user to your group's home page.

+### Restore mobile navigation hamburger

+Set `restoreMobileNav` to `true` if you want CGFix.js to restore missing the mobile navigation hamburger arising from the _Edit HTML (advanced)_ feature.

+Use `restoreMobileNavSelector` to specify the jQuery selector to retrieve the correct tag(s) to restore the navigation hamburger to.
+And use `restoreMobileNavHtml` to specify the HTML to restore.

 ## Versions

+### v1.2.0 (2023-09-27)
+- Added restore mobile navigation hamburger feature.

 ### v1.1.0 (2023-09-03)
 - Added login link feature.